sourcegraph/about/projects/acls.md

 // In most cases, the AuthnProvider will just return the current user's Sourcegraph
 // username (which will be the same username provided by the identity provider). type AuthnProvider interface {
-    CurrentIdentity(ctx context.Context) (userID string)
+    CurrentIdentity(ctx context.Context) UserID
 }

 // AuthzProvider is the source of truth for which repositories a user is authorized to view.
-// The user is specified as an authzID, which identifies the user to the AuthzProvider.
+// The user is specified as an AuthzID, which identifies the user to the AuthzProvider.
-// In most cases, authzID is equivalent
+// In most cases, the AuthzID is equivalent
-// to the userID supplied by the AuthnProvider, but in some cases, the authorization source of
+// to the UserID supplied by the AuthnProvider, but in some cases, the authorization source of
 // truth has its own internal definition of identity which must be mapped from the authentication
 // source of truth.
 The IdentityToAuthzID interface handles this mapping.
 Examples of
 // authorization providers include the following: